 A student that is 100% eligible for Chapter 33 will have 100% of their tuition and fees paid for by the VA and receive 100% of their entitled stipends.
 A student who may be 70% eligible for Chapter 33 will have 70% of their tuition and fees paid for by the VA, and receive that percentage of their entitled stipends.
 This student would then owe the University the remaining 30% of tuition and fees.For additional information on Ch 33 benefit rates, please visit the following page: Chapter 33 Post 9/11 GI Bill

 ** This is a living stipend paid to you.
 Unlike the other benefits, tuition and fees are paid by the VA.

-The Dependent’s Education Assistance Program was created for dependents whose sponsor is missing, forcibly detained, has died, or is 100% permanently and totally disabled in connection to active service.
+The Dependent’s Education Assistance Program was created for dependents whose sponsor is missing, forcibly detained, has died, or is 100% permanently and totally disabled in connection to military service.

 • Apply for Chapter 35 on VONAPP

 • Spouses may use Chapter 35 between 10-20 years, depending on sponsor’s condition